raguay/MyNotes/Sermon. God is Known.md

 3. In comparison, if Tak was Judah
     1. Because of a few people really following God
     2. The whole area would be known to know God
-        1. Wether they followed God or not
+        1. Whether they followed God or not
         2. Just a few completely following after God will make a difference
     3. God's blessing would be on the entire nation
         1. Because many would follow the strong examples